New Balance® Shoes for Diabetics

 New Balance for Diabetes

 • Uppers -New Balance shoes for Diabetes have roomy uppers and a more relaxed fit with a wider toe box.
 There are wide-width options available.
-The uppers can be a more durable leather or a softer and more flexible knit or mesh option.
+The uppers can be made of more durable leather or a softer, more flexible knit or mesh.
 New Balance shoes mostly come with a moisture-wicking lining.

 • Support and Cushioning – Depending on the shoe model, New Balance shoes can have softer underfoot cushioning, such as the Fresh Foam Ranges, which are also usually thicker, or firmer and more lightweight midsoles.
-They generally have a supportive footbed and removable cushioned insole.
-According to your arch type, you can choose a neutral or stability type shoe.
+They generally have a supportive footbed and a removable cushioned insole.
+According to your arch type, you can choose a neutral- or stability-type shoe.

 • Outsole – New Balance shoes do come with a thick and durable rubber outsole that will offer good traction, stability, and underfoot protection.